Dakota Meyer

-Dakota Louis Meyer (born June 26, 1988) is a former United States Marine.
+Dakota Louis Meyer (born June 26, 1988) is a United States Marine, currently serving with the United States Marine Corps Reserve.
 A veteran of the War in Afghanistan, he was awarded the Medal of Honor for his actions during the Battle of Ganjgal on September 8, 2009, in Kunar Province, Afghanistan.
-Meyer is the second-youngest living Medal of Honor recipient, the third living recipient for either the Iraq War or the War in Afghanistan, and the first living United States Marine in 38 years to be so honored.
+Meyer is the second-youngest living Medal of Honor recipient, the third living recipient for either the Iraq War or the War in Afghanistan, and the first living United States Marine in 38 years to be honored.

 Early life and education

+Meyer was born and grew up in Columbia, Kentucky, the son of Felicia Carole Ferree "Killy" Gilliam and Michael Allen Meyer.

+In 2006, Dakota Meyer graduated from Green County High School.
+While at Green County High School he had walked up to a recruiting United States Marine Corps sergeant visiting from about an hour's drive away.
+The sergeant was sitting in the school's lunchroom and asked him what he planned to do after high school.
+Meyer told the recruiter, "I'm going to go to college and play college football."
+The reply stung as the Marine sergeant said that he would do the same thing if he was Meyer because there was no way that he could become a Marine.

-Meyer was born and raised in Columbia, Kentucky, the son of Felicia Carole Ferree "Killy" Gilliam and Michael Allen Meyer.
-In 2006, after graduation from Green County High School, he enlisted in the United States Marine Corps at a recruiting station in Louisville, Kentucky and completed boot camp at Marine Corps Recruit Depot Parris Island.
+After first walking off, Meyer came back five minutes later with his answer, "If you pack up your stuff right now I'll go sign the papers."
+He enlisted in the United States Marine Corps at a recruiting station in Louisville, Kentucky and went to boot camp at Parris Island.

 Military service

 Meyer deployed to Fallujah, Iraq in 2007 as a scout sniper with 3rd Battalion, 3rd Marines.
 He gained national attention for his actions in Afghanistan during his second deployment in Kunar Province with Embedded Training Team 2–8.

-On September 8, 2009, near the village of Ganjgal, Meyer learned that three Marines and a Navy Corpsman, who were members of Meyer's squad and his friends, were missing after being ambushed by a group of insurgents.
-Under enemy fire, Meyer entered an area known to be inhabited by insurgents and eventually found the four missing servicemen dead and stripped of their weapons, body armor and radios.
+On September 8, 2009, near the village of Ganjgal, Meyer was told that three Marines and a Navy Corpsman, who were members of Meyer's squad as well as his friends, were missing after being ambushed by a group of insurgents.
+Under enemy fire, Meyer entered an area known to be inhabited by insurgents and eventually found the four missing servicemen dead and stripped of their weapons, body armor, and radios.
 There he saw a Taliban fighter trying to take the bodies.
 The fighter tackled Meyer, and after a brief scuffle, Meyer grabbed a baseball-sized rock and beat the fighter to death.
 With the help of Afghan soldiers, he moved the bodies to a safer area where they could be extracted.
-During his search, Meyer "personally evacuated 12 friendly wounded and provided cover for another 24 Marines and soldiers to escape likely death at the hands of a numerically superior and determined foe."
+Meyer "killed at least eight Taliban, personally evacuated 12 friendly wounded, and provided cover for another 24 Marines and soldiers to escape likely death at the hands of a numerically superior and determined foe."

 Four U.S. servicemen died in the ambush: